 10. Q: When can I request an inspection?

-A: Requests for inspections can be received in the office of the Building Division between 7:30 a.m. and 5:30 p.m. the previous day of the requested inspection.
+A: Requests for inspections can be received in the office of the Building Division between 7:30 a.m. and 5:30 p.m. the day prior to the requested inspection.
 Building Inspectors are available weekdays for questions between the hours of 7:00 a.m. - 8:00 a.m.
-Remember, City offices are closed on Fridays.
+Remember, City offices are closed every other Friday.